-A destination wedding is a wedding held in a setting away from your hometown.
-Oftentimes, a destination wedding and the subsequent honeymoon are celebrated in the same venue.
+A destination wedding is a wedding that is held in a setting away from your hometown.
+Oftentimes a destination wedding and the subsequent honeymoon are celebrated at the same resort venue.

 What's a destination wedding like?
 Picture yourselves in a warm, luxurious atmosphere with happy friends and family toasting the two of you after recuperating from travel time.
 Music plays and a feast of fine food awaits.

 Advice from a Destination Wedding Expert

-The etiquette of a destination wedding generally calls for invited guests to pay their own airfare.
+The etiquette of a destination wedding generally calls for invited guests to pay for their own airfare and accommodations.
 The bride and groom pick up the tab for the ceremony, reception, guest food and beverages, and additional festivities.
 They may also want to prepare goody bags filled with a location map, SPF, flip-flops, a bottle of wine, and a welcome letter.

 It's smart for a couple planning a destination wedding to negotiate a discounted rate for booking multiple rooms and also check with airlines to determine if group airfare rates are available.